 3 | Terracotta Warriors

-The life-sized Terracotta Warriors are thought to be over 2,200 years old, yet they have only been known to the modern world since 1974.
-Thousands of the warriors and horses have now been unearthed.
-Explore the UNESCO World Heritage-listed site and marvel at the intricate and unique faces of each warrior.
+The life-sized Terracotta Warriors, believed to be over 2,200 years old, remained hidden from the modern world until their discovery in 1974.
+Since then, thousands of these awe-inspiring warriors and horses have been unearthed, revealing their intricate and remarkable faces.
+Step into history as you explore this UNESCO World Heritage-listed site and marvel at the craftsmanship and individuality of each warrior.

 4 | Hanging Monastery in Datong

-An architectural wonder, the Hanging Monastery (Xuankong Si) has survived more than 1,400 years of exposure to the elements by clinging to the side of the mountain.
-Explore halls filled with intricately carved sculptures and marvel at the building structure.
-You will surely question “How on earth did the ancient architects build this?”
+An architectural marvel, the Hanging Monastery (Xuankong Si) has managed to withstand over 1,400 years of exposure to the elements by clinging precariously to the mountainside.
+Delve into its halls adorned with exquisitely carved sculptures and be in awe of its structural brilliance.
+It will undoubtedly leave you pondering, “How on earth did the ancient architects construct such a marvel?”

 5 | Nine Villages Valley